In my property photography I prioritise two things when it comes to interiors:

-Ground based photography is great for showing off smaller properties and their gardens, although aerial imagery can be a brilliant edition when it comes to highlighting the wider setting - the village, town or surrounding countryside, for example.
+Ground based photography is great for showing off smaller properties and their gardens, although aerial imagery can be a brilliant addition when it comes to highlighting the wider setting - the gardens, village, town or surrounding countryside, for example.

 Aerial imagery is by far the best option when it comes to larger buildings though, as they can sometimes look unnatural when photographed from the ground - especially if they are shot close up where they give the impression they are looming over you.
 Not the look you probably want to go for.
 Elevated photography with a drone gives a much more balanced viewpoint, and as larger properties tend to have bigger grounds, these can be seen far easier from the air.
 And of course there is the unique perspective of a bird's eye view which will grab people's attention.